ztsia/ibizz-web/web/src/views/system/services/mock_data/README.md

   - `inputType` (String, Required): The input type for cells in this column (e.g., `"text"`, `"number"`, `"currency"`, `"select"`).
 This reuses the rendering logic of other `inputType`s.
   - `readonly` (Boolean, Optional): If `true`, cells in this column will be read-only regardless of edit mode or if they contain a formula.
   - `defaultValue` (Any, Optional): The default value for new cells created in this column (e.g., when adding a new row).
 This can also be a formula object (see **Formulas** below).
 - **`fixedRows` (Array<Row Data Object>, Optional):** An array of data objects, each representing a row that is _permanently_ part of the table.
 These rows cannot be removed by the user.
 Each object should have keys matching the `id`s of the `columns`.
-Cell values in `fixedRows` can also be formula objects.
+Cell values can be formula objects.
+To render a cell in a fixed row as a blank, non-interactive space, set its value to `null` in the JSON definition.
 - **`allowAddRow` (Boolean, Optional):** If `true`, an "Add Row" button will be displayed, allowing users to append new rows to the table.
 Defaults to `false`.
 - **`initialRows` (Number, Optional):** If no `fixedRows` are defined and no existing data is provided for the field, this specifies how many empty rows should be displayed initially.
 Defaults to `0`.